Whole Foods Market Stakeholders: A CSR Analysis

 5. Communities

 Customers.
-Whole Foods Market keeps its focus on customers as one of the most important stakeholders groups.
+Whole Foods Market keeps its focus on customers as one of the most important stakeholder groups.
 These stakeholders are interested in getting high quality products.
 Whole Foods Market addresses these stakeholders’ interests through high quality standards that ensure organic and natural products.
 Thus, Whole Foods Market’s corporate social responsibility efforts encompass the quality interests of customers as stakeholders.

 Suppliers (producers).
 Whole Foods Market has a growing network of geographically dispersed suppliers, who are also a major stakeholder group.
 Many of these suppliers are local and regional producers.
 These stakeholders have interests in continued profitable business relations with Whole Foods Market.
 To address such interests, the company’s corporate social responsibility efforts include a strategy of local sourcing to ensure a local neighborhood ambiance in each store.
 Whole Foods Market also informs producers about its quality standards to help them comply.